 - Honey or Truffle Honey

 There is no exact science to this because it all depends on what you and your friends and family like to eat!
 If you can only pick 3 I suggest a sharp cheddar because its a crowd pleaser, a soft cheese like a triple cream brie and something harder like an aged gouda.
-My favorites

 - Sharp Cheddar – Trader Joe’s has a great one by their brand.
 I also just like a standard Cabbot sharp cheddar.